SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 # you can verify the remote repo list by `git remote -v`
 ```

-You can obtain your Cloud Code Git URL from the [Skygear Portal INFO tab][portal-app-info].
+You can obtain your Cloud Functions Git URL from the [Skygear Portal INFO tab][portal-app-info].

-### 4. Deploy the cloud codes
+### 4. Deploy the Cloud Functions

-Deploying your cloud codes to the Skygear Cloud can be done by
+Deploying your Cloud Functions to the Skygear Cloud can be done by
 pushing them to the remote repository:

 ```bash
 git push skygear-portal master
 ```

-The cloud code will then be deployed automatically.
+The Cloud Functions will then be deployed automatically.
 It takes a few second to have your codes up and running on the server
 after pushing them to the cloud.